 It may be useful to search within a multidisciplinary database/index, or other subject specific indexes.

-Consult Search Tools for a complete list of subject specific databases.
+Browse Databases in Library Search for a complete list of subject specific databases.

 Consult the Finding Tests & Measurement Instruments research guide for complete information.